Better Late Than Never? Big Companies Scramble To Make Lofty Climate Promises

 Delta And BP Pledge To Go Carbon-Neutral.
 How?
 That's The Question

-According to one analysis, the number of Fortune 500 companies with concrete, ambitious carbon targets quadrupled in the last four years, to 23 percent.
+According to one analysis, the number of Fortune 500 companies with concrete, ambitious carbon targets quadrupled in the past four years, to 23%.

 Growing pressure to act

-This increase in activity come after decades of pressure from environmental advocates, and despite a lack of action from the U.S. government.
+This increase in activity comes after decades of pressure from environmental advocates — and despite a lack of action from the U.S. government.

 So after all this time, what might be spurring companies to set new or newly ambitious targets?

-For one thing, the effects of climate change are becoming clearer to companies, as wildfires, rising sea levels, droughts and other symptoms of the crisis make headlines and affect business operations.
+For one thing, the effects of climate change are becoming clearer to companies as wildfires, rising sea levels, droughts and other symptoms of the crisis make headlines and affect business operations.
 "It's here," says Bruno Sarda, the president of CDP North America.
 "It's happening now, not tomorrow."

 At the same time, solar and wind energy have gotten significantly cheaper, making it easier for some companies to commit to shifting away from fossil fuels.

-And an increase in pressure – on multiple fronts –plays a key role.
+And an increase in pressure — on multiple fronts — plays a key role.

-"Investors are increasingly asking companies about this," says Kevin Moss, who runs the Center for Business Sustainability at the World Resources Institute.
+"Investors are increasingly asking companies about this," says Kevin Moss, who runs the center for business sustainability at the World Resources Institute.
 "And not just the traditional activist investors who have been doing it for some time, but mainstream investors."

 Pressure from customers and the general public is mounting, too, as public awareness and concern grows more intense.
 And while the federal government in the U.S. has backed away from climate targets, cities and states — not to mention governments abroad — are taking action.